jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 * The tablet app map doesn't show any water (too small)
 * The tablet app map doesn't load (forgot to cache it)
 * Blueblox data does not appear in WAIS/web app (bluebox may not have GPS fix or SIM card connection)
-* Cooling pump makes gurgling noises (air in the system, coolant may have leaked)
+* Data is not appearing in WAIS/web app
 * attached a new type of sensor, don't see it on the tablet, but old types show up on tablet (probably need to update software to handle that type of sensor)